UX Research and Design | Rural Healthcare

 - Methylene blue is used for staining human blood samples

-- There are community health workers as well as Asha workers who go into the villages and collect blood samples.
-These samples are then checked by him here at the PHC.
+- There are community health workers who go to the villages and collect blood samples.
+These samples are then checked by him at the PHC.

 - The tuberculosis slide staining and preparation procedure is about one hour long.
 It requires expertise to prepare those slides

-- Around 1000x zoom in required to see bacilli bacteria.
+- Around a 1000x zoom is required to see bacilli bacteria.
 Bacilli cause tuberculosis

 - If malaria is detected then the health workers go back to the affected patient and give the required medication

-- He is interested in viewing the micro organisms on a big screen which he as well as a few other biologists can view together and decide if infected or not.
+- He is interested in viewing the micro organisms on a big screen which he as well as a few other biologists can view together and decide if the sample is infected or not.

 - Slide preparation cannot be done by community workers